 Higher usage of insects will be in the animal feed industry as alternative sources of protein.
 The levels of this protein from insects can vary between 55% and 75% when used in animal feed.

-Current trends show farmers are under pressure to reduce the emissions created when using animal feed with protein that has been shipped thousands of miles, such as soybeans from Brazil as an example.
+Farmers are under pressure to reduce the emissions of animal feed with protein that has been shipped thousands of miles away.
+Soybeans from Brazil are an example.

-However, there are some hurdles that are preventing farmers from using animal feed made with the inclusion of insects such as cost and usage legislation.
+However, some hurdles are preventing farmers from using animal feed made with the inclusion of insects such as cost and usage legislation.

-French-based Ynsect was founded by scientists and environmental activists in 2011 and is on a path to present the benefits of mealworms to the human and animal world.
+French-based Ynsect was founded by scientists and environmental activists in 2011.
+It is on a path to present the benefits of mealworms to the human and animal world.

-It says there are huge benefits of using insects in the poultry industry where efficient use of protein is key for bird growth.
+They believe there are huge benefits to using insects in the poultry industry.
+An efficient use of protein is key for bird growth.

-Accounting for over 40% of total meat produced globally, there are around 25 billion chickens produced in the world each year, of which nine billion are broilers.
+Accounting for over 40% of total meat produced globally, 25 billion chickens are produced in the world each year.
+Nine billion are broilers.

-Ynsect says using mealworms in the diets of poultry help improve their food conversion rate, can offer good bacteria when made into a probiotic, and can lead to improved digestibility and breast tissue.
+Ynsect says using mealworms in the diets of poultry helps improve their food conversion rate.
+It can offer good bacteria when made into a probiotic and can lead to improved digestibility and breast tissue.

 According to Alice Pabst, Head of Marketing at Ynsect: